How to Get Rid of Bermudagrass in Zoysiagrass Lawns

 Once you are sure the Bermuda is killed, then till the area and rake out the remaining dead vegetation.
 Throw down some Soil³ compost and lay your newly purchased Zoysia rolls in the area, then water until they are rooted.

-We sell sod by individual rolls to make patching areas easier for you.
+We sell Zoysiagrass sod by individual rolls to make patching areas easier for you.
 Each roll covers 10 square feet.

 Option 3: Design Solutions